ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_attributable_causes/protein_energy_malnutrition/index.rst

 prevalence:incidence ratio derived from the all-age PEM model.
 [GBD-2019-Capstone-Appendix-PEM]_

-The modelers used child anthropometry data from health surveys, literature, and national reports, from which they estimated the WHZ SDs that correspond with the case definitions.
+The modelers used child anthropometry data from health surveys, literature, and national reports, from which they estimate the WHZ SDs that correspond with the case definitions.
 They additionally used SMART datasets to estiamte the proportion under 5 with oedema.
 In the GBD 2019 Appendix, they note, "Future work in systematically evaluating longitudinal datasets on nutrition and growth